 If you were receiving alimony payments or child support from a former spouse, and they have passed, it is important to know your rights regarding the support you were entitled to receive.
 When payments stop, many who relied on these payments for financial security seek options for recovery.
-If you have found yourself in this unfortunate situation, contact a Pensacola Child Support Attorney today to discuss your specific claims and methods in which you may be able to recover some financial assistance.
+If you have found yourself in this unfortunate situation, contact an attorney today to discuss your specific claims and methods in which you may be able to recover some financial assistance.

 If your former spouse has passed away and you had an ongoing alimony award, these future payments will automatically terminate.
 Under Florida Law, durational, bridge the gap, and permanent alimony terminates automatically upon the death of either the recipient or obligated party.
 Therefore, you may not bring a claim against your former partner’s estate for future alimony payments.
 However, you are able to account for this loss prior to the death of an obligated party.
 Within your divorce settlement, you may require the spouse to take out a life insurance policy with you as the beneficiary and in the event of his death you will receive these benefits as a replacement of the future alimony payments.
 Further, you may contract around the Florida Statue in your divorce settlement by agreeing that the obligated spouse’s estate will be responsible for paying the alimony awards you are entitled to.
 However, these statements must be explicit in the agreement.